 The Benefits of Exfoliation

 Use this body scrub weekly to keep your skin in tip-top shape.
-It's important year-round to exfoliate both your face and your body, but I find in winter it's even more important.
+Regular exfoliation removes dead skin cells, leaving behind a layer of fresh, rejuvenated skin.
+The practice can make you look younger and feel smoother.
+It's important to exfoliate both your face and your body year-round and no matter your skin type (sensitive complexions should do so less often) but I find in winter it's even more important.

 For the less DIY-inclined, check out these almond oil based scrubs you can pick up pre-made.